-- You get what you pay for.
+You get what you pay for.
 This is so true with sewing machines.
 Spend a little and your machine will have limited stitch options and won’t be able to handle thick fabric (denim, canvas) easily.
 You won’t get very many accessories with these machines and will end up spending close to £10 each for additional “feet” (the connections to do different things like invisible zippers, overcasting (like an overlocking stitch) and blind hem).

-- Will you be transporting your machine to workshops?
+Will you be transporting your machine to workshops?
 This is worth considering as a heavy machine can be a burden to carry around.
 However, the heavier machines will come with a hard case that will protect it.
 A great way to transport your machine to workshops is to wrap it in a blanket and pop in a luggage bag that has wheels.
 It’s safe and protected.

-- Buttonholes.
-Most machines will have very clear instructions on how to do buttonholes – ether as a one stage or four stage.
-Don’t be put off by the four stage buttonholes.
+Buttonholes.
+Most machines will have very clear instructions on how to do buttonholes – ether as one stage or four stage.
+Don’t be put off by the four-stage buttonholes.
 These take a little extra work but, with some practice, can still look beautiful.
 The cheaper machines may not come with a buttonhole attachment so do look out for this.

 Now that you are armed with all the information you need you can happily go sewing machine shopping – how exciting!